 Eurosystem capital key

-The Eurosystem capital key is the capital key used, for example, to guide the purchases in the ECB’s purchase programmes because it includes only the euro area national central banks.
+The Eurosystem capital key is the capital key used, for example, to guide most purchases in some of the ECB’s purchase programmes because it includes only the euro area national central banks.

 Allocation of net profits and losses of the ECB